reinout/tools/tools/README.rst

-python_coding_cleanup.py
+add_time.py
 ------------------------------------------------------------------------

-Zap 'coding: utf-8' header from python files in the current directory.

-The header isn't needed anymore in python 3, so for most projects, it can be removed.
+Simple script to add the current time to a screenshot.

+Pass in the filename of the screenshot as an argument and the script will create a new file (named after the time, in the current directory) with the time written in the lower right corner.

+The location of the time string and the location of the font to use is hardcoded.

-(See `source code on github <https://github.com/reinout/tools/blob/master/tools/python_coding_cleanup.py>`_).
+(See `source code on github <https://github.com/reinout/tools/blob/master/tools/add_time.py>`_).